facebook/react-native-website/docs/flexbox.md

 ### Layout Direction

 Layout direction specifies the direction in which children and text in a hierarchy should be laid out.
 Layout direction also affects what edge `start` and `end` refer to.
-By default Yoga lays out with LTR layout direction.
+By default React Native lays out with LTR layout direction.
 In this mode `start` refers to left and `end` refers to right.

 - `LTR` (**default value**) Text and children and laid out from left to right.
 Margin and padding applied the start of an element are applied on the left side.